 In today’s digital world, access to experts and their knowledge has never been easier.
 Who can you engage with to double down on your skills?
 Who can provide a snapshot of their own path to better inform you own?
 This includes professionals within the emerging legal fields I highlighted above.
 The more info gathering you can do on a one-to-one level, the more you will be to make an informed decision.

-I referred to this as the sweet spot between your wants, your skills, and the pain points out there that need to be solved.
+I refer to this as the sweet spot between your wants, your skills, and the pain points out there that need to be solved.

 Per Taylor: